wilson-delibr/devops-live-infrastructure/labs/prod.md

-# Create a prod environment.
+# Create a prod environment

 If you have lost your initial connection to the cloudshell (and your environment variables)